 The Library represents a broad demographic.
-With a patron base that can include infants to the elderly, selection criteria consider the various interests and needs of Lancaster residents.
+With a patron base that can include infants to older adults, selection criteria consider the various interests and needs of Lancaster residents.

 The Library provides collections containing various material formats, including print, audiovisual, and electronic.

 In selecting materials and developing collections for adults, as well as for children and teens, the Library staff includes materials that represent the broad range of human experience, reflecting the ethnic, religious, racial, and socio-economic diversity not only of the region it serves but also the larger global perspective.
 The Library's collections will provide a range of opinions on current issues.

+Collections contain:

-Collections contain popular works, classic works that have withstood the test of time, and other materials of general interest.
+- Classic works that have withstood the test of time.

+- Materials of general interest.

+- Popular works.

 Works are not excluded or included in the collection based solely on the subject matter or political, religious, or ideological grounds.